Kristina01111000/Drws_site/README.md

-- check that the new peepso update thing works
+- check that the new peepso update thing works, also look into the other plugins being updated